iTwin/platform-api-documentation/apis/overview/authorization/native-spa.md

 Native applications and SPAs can use the OAuth 2.0 Authorization Code Flow to enable data owners to authorize third-party apps to access user data.
 However, as opposed to [web apps](/tutorials/authorize-webapp), these applications cannot keep a client secret as the entire source is accessible to the public.
 In order to mitigate this, OAuth 2.0 provides an option for Proof Key for Code Exchange (PKCE) by OAuth Public Clients (see OAuth 2.0 [RFC 7636](https://tools.ietf.org/html/rfc7636)) to securely obtain an authorization code.
 PKCE allows the calling application to dynamically generate a random, one-time key called a &quot;code verifier&quot; to accomplish this.

-Additionally, the calling app creates a transform of the &quot;code verifixer&quot; called the &quot;code challenge&quot; and sends it to the authorization server when obtaining an authorization code.
-The authorization code obtained is then sent to the token endpoint with the &quot;code verifier &quot;and the server compares it with the previously received request code so that it can perform the proof of the &quot;code verifier&quot; by the client application.
-This provides a mitigation as the &quot;code verifier&quot; would be unknown to the attacker and cannot be intercepted as it is sent over TLS.
+Additionally, the calling app creates a transform of the &quot;code verifier&quot; called the &quot;code challenge&quot; and sends it to the authorization server when obtaining an authorization code.
+The authorization code obtained is then sent to the token endpoint with the code verifier and the server compares it with the previously received request code so that it can perform the proof of the code verifier by the client application.
+This provides a mitigation as the code verifier would be unknown to the attacker and cannot be intercepted as it is sent over TLS.

 The following steps provide an overview of this process.

-1. The application generates a cryptographically random _code_verifier_ and from this generates a _code_challenge_.
+1. The application generates a cryptographically random `code_verifier` and from this generates a `code_challenge`.
 2. The application makes a request to the authorization server endpoint.
 3. The end-user provides their authentication information and consents for the application to access resources on their behalf.
-4. The authorization server stores the _code_challenge_ and returns an authorization code to the Redirect URI specified when creating the application.
+4. The authorization server stores the `code_challenge` and returns an authorization code to the Redirect URI specified when creating the application.
-5. The application uses the authorization code and _code_verifier_ to obtain an access token from the authorization server.
+5. The application uses the authorization code and `code_verifier` to obtain an access token from the authorization server.
 6. The application uses the access token to call the API on behalf of the user.

 <div class="mermaid">